 Curry puffs can be filled with sardines, black-pepper chicken, ground beef, sweet potatoes, and even grass jelly (an Asian dessert) or durian, and for most Singaporeans they express a family’s culinary and cultural identity.
 The Malay-style epok epok, for example, is usually deep-fried with a thin, crunchy crust and filled with spicy curried potatoes, chicken, ground beef, or canned sardines.
 The Chinese rendition has a thick crust and a hard-boiled egg inside.
 Kali pap, meanwhile, is the Indian baked triangular or rectangular version.
 Singaporean cuisine is known for representing the country’s multiculturalism in almost every dish, which means you’ll often find curry puffs fused with Malay, Indian, and Chinese flavors and styles.

-If I were in Singapore today, I’d make my way to the Geylang neighborhood to the pasar malam, or night market, to purchase at least a dozen epok epok loaded with cumin, curry power, tomato-soaked tinned sardines, and thinly sliced red chilies.
+If I were in Singapore today, I’d make my way to the Geylang neighborhood to the pasar malam, or night market, to purchase at least a dozen epok epok loaded with cumin, curry powder, tomato-soaked tinned sardines, and thinly sliced red chilies.

 At one point during my first pregnancy, my mom made me a batch of curry puffs.
 I remember scarfing down seven of them—each about the size of a small avocado—in under 10 minutes.
 I’ve realized that preparing and eating her curry puffs links me back to my mom’s childhood.
 She grew up in pre-urbanized Singapore with four brothers and two sisters in a kampong, or Malay village.
 Her family lived in an attap house, a palm-thatched dwelling built on hard dirt and lacking electricity and access to gas and running water.
 Living in poverty meant my mom and her family had to be resourceful with their food.
 But like most Malay home cooks, their frugality never compromised their keen ability to create mouthwatering meals and bring together large groups of people.